Hair transplants have been the most sought-after surgical hair restoration procedures for more than two decades.

 Patients should avoid heavy exercise, bending over, and lifting heavy objects during the first week, as these activities increase blood flow to the scalp, raising the risk of bleeding and swelling according to the article Hair Transplant: Challenges, Solutions and Guideline for Beginners (2021).

-“Patients must not touch or itch their transplanted area.
+“Patients must not touch or scratch their transplanted area.
 They should avoid heavy exercises and sun exposure for a month.”

 What Dietary Considerations and Supplements Can Improve Hair Growth After an FUT Transplant?